 Where Ci is the no. of credits of the ith course and Gi is the grade point scored by the student in the ith course ii.
-The CGPA is also calculated in the same manner taking into account all the courses undergone by the students over all the students over all the semesters of the programme, i.e
+The CGPA is also calculated in the same manner taking into account all the courses undergone by the students over all the students over all the semesters of the programme, i.e iii.
+The SGPA and CGPA shall be rounded up to 2 decimal points and reported in the transcripts.
+Result - Cum-Detailed Marks Card/ Transcript: Based on the above recommendation on letter grades, grade points and SGPA and CGPA, the DMC/ Transcript for each semester and a consolidated transcript indicating the performance in all semester may be issued.

-$$CGPA = \sum (Ci \times Si) / \sum Ci$$
+$$CGPA = \Sigma(Ci \times Si) / \Sigma Ci$$